-- define key political concepts; - · discuss critically the democracy debate and applying it to South Africa; - · explain the various views how democratic systems work in practice; - · explain different theories of the state as well as the many roles of the state; - discuss the politics of identity; - explain the functions of political parties by applying these functions to political parties in South Africa; - explain party systems and, using the theory, evaluate South Africa's party system; - describe political institutions in the contemporary world; - · compare political institutions in different political systems; - analyse key issues/events in South African politics by using a framework of indicators (i.e. historical, social, political, economic and others) that precede the event, are responsible for the event, or are likely to be a consequence of the event; - add to the existing popular discourse on issues in South African politics; - compile a short comparative and evaluative essay on a politically relevant topic in contemporary political systems; - assess the process of governance through political institutions in contemporary political systems.
+- define key political concepts; - · discuss critically the democracy debate and applying it to South Africa; - · explain the various views how democratic systems work in practice; - explain different theories of the state as well as the many roles of the state; - discuss the politics of identity; - explain the functions of political parties by applying these functions to political parties in South Africa, - explain party systems and, using the theory, evaluate South Africa's party system; - describe political institutions in the contemporary world; - · compare political institutions in different political systems; - analyse key issues/events in South African politics by using a framework of indicators (i.e. historical, social, political, economic and others) that precede the event, are responsible for the event, or are likely to be a consequence of the event; - · add to the existing popular discourse on issues in South African politics; - compile a short comparative and evaluative essay on a politically relevant topic in contemporary political systems; - assess the process of governance through political institutions in contemporary political systems.

-Politics 1B POL1BB1/PIR1BB1 NQF level: 6 NQF credits: 16 -- ------------- ----------------- -------------- ----------------- principal international role players, their mutual relations and impact on world politics.
+International Relations: Introduction to international relations: an introductory study of the principal international role players, their mutual relations and impact on world politics.
 The emphasis is on states, international organisations such as the United Nations and non-governmental role players such as multinational corporations, ethnic movements and terrorist groups.